Kozlov V., Sapozhnikov S., Fufaeva A., Nikolaeva O., Deоmidov E.

 - Kozlov Vadim A.

-- Doctor of Biological Sciences, Professor of Department Medical Biology with a Course in Microbiology and Virology, Chuvash State University, Russia, Cheboksary (firstname.lastname@example.org)
+- Doctor of Biological Sciences, Candidate of Medical Sciences, Professor of the Department of Medical Biology with a course in Microbiology and Virology, Chuvash State University, Russia, Cheboksary (firstname.lastname@example.org; ORCID: https://orcid.org/0000-0001-7488-1240)

 - Fufaeva Alena I.